Originally published in 2018.

 Grabbing a tracksuit that I hoped would fit, I frantically called around, finally finding someone who could monogram it in time.
 The next afternoon a representative from the PR firm picked it up.
 I was promised a photo but it unfortunately never arrived.

 I have always admired Barbara Bush.
 She had the unfortunate position of being First Lady between the glamorous Nancy Reagan and the policy wonk that is Hillary Clinton.
-Considered only a “housewife”, many Americans viewed her as a dowdy woman subservient to her husband.
+Considered just a “housewife”, many Americans viewed her as a dowdy woman subservient to her husband.
 Few knew then that she was the power center for a family dynasty and would be a chief advisor for two presidents.
 Dowdy housewife she certainly wasn’t.

 The world has lost one of the best of the “Greatest Generation”.
 Family was priority one.
 The spotlight never dazzled her.
 I will always admire her determination, straight talk, sense of humor and humility and hope to emulate those traits in my life.
 Although I never got to meet her I will always be proud to have had the distinction of dressing Millie.
+92 years is a pretty good run.